ligato/docs/docs/tutorials/05_kv-scheduler.md

   - value: { name:"route1" interface_name:"if1"  }
 ```

 As expected, the interface creation is first; route creation is second.
-This follows the order performed in the transaction.
+This follows the configuration order performed in this test case.

+---

-**2. Configure the route first, and the interface second, in a single transaction.** This reverses the order performed in the first test case.
+**2. Configure the route first, and the interface second, in a single transaction.**

-Output:
+This reverses the configuration order performed in the first test case.

+Transaction log output:
 ```bash
 1. CREATE:
   - key: /interface/if2